Integrating health care planning for health and prosperity in north Queensland

 Integrating Health Care Planning for Health and Prosperity in North Queensland

-This project aims to improve the responsiveness of health services to the health needs of communities in the North Queensland region.
-The primary research question is: How do we best develop and implement integrated place-based planning to the unique contexts of northern Queensland?
+This project aimed to improve the responsiveness of health services to the needs of communities in the North Queensland region.
+The primary research question was: How do we best develop and implement integrated place-based planning to the unique contexts of Northern Queensland?
 Why is this study needed?
-Investing in the health workforce and related improvement in models of care can be a strong economic pillar supporting sustained prosperity.
-A healthy community is a necessary to ensure stable local communities that will enable continued regional economic development.
-There are many similarities in health challenges and service delivery across northern Australia, with small, dispersed populations in challenging geographies.
-Despite this, lack of coordination in planning and delivery of health services across the spectrum from community to primary to hospital care leads to inefficiencies, duplication, gaps and less than optimal health and economic outcomes.
-This project provides a unique opportunity to unite health industry partners and engage with local communities to improve efficiencies and effectiveness in service planning and delivery.
+Investing in the health workforce and related improving models of care can serve as a strong economic pillar for sustained prosperity.
+A healthy community is essential to maintain stable local communities and supporting ongoing regional economic development.
+Northern Australia faces common health challenges and service delivery issues, including small, dispersed populations and challenging geographies.
+Despite this, a lack of coordination in planning and delivery of health services – from community care to primary and hospital care – results in inefficiencies, duplication, service gaps and suboptimal health and economic outcomes.
+This project provided a unique opportunity to unite health industry partners and engage with local communities to improve the efficiency and effectiveness of service planning and delivery.
 How will the study be conducted?
-The project has two distinct phases.
-Phase 1 involved the synthesis and spatial mapping of existing, publicly available data to create the Northern Queensland Health Atlas.
-The Atlas is an online, interactive map which visually displays population and health data, health services available and workforce information.
-Various indicators can be selected and overlayed to visualise, and facilitate consideration of, unmet need or gaps in services or workforce.
+The project was carried out in two distinct phases: Phase 1 involved synthesising and spatially mapping existing publicly available data to create the Northern Queensland Health Atlas. – an online, interactive map that visually displays population and health data, available health services, and workforce information.
+Users can select and overlay various indicators to visualise unmet needs or gaps in services and workforce.
 Explore the Atlas here.
-A gap analysis was undertaken to facilitate a broad understanding of unmet health need in the project region.
-It took a pragmatic approach drawing on key principles of health care equity to develop a composite Index of Unmet Need.
-The Index included indicators of known determinants of health, current and projected health need, service need, workforce and geographic access.
+A gap analysis was conducted to develop a broad understanding of unmet health needs in the region.
+Using a pragmatic approach grounded in health equity principles, a Composite Index of Unmet Need was developed.
+This Index included indicators related to known health determinants, current and projected health needs, service requirements, workforce availability, and geographic access.
 The Gap Analysis of Health Needs and Services in the Northern Queensland Region Report is available upon request.
-The Atlas and Gap Analysis were used to guide consultation with stakeholder groups in the prioritisation of communities across the region to engage in place-based health planning processes in Phase Two of the project.
-Further consultation will be undertaken with local stakeholders in the prioritised communities to co-select three to four communities to participate in Phase Two.
-In this phase, place-based planning with the communities will involve co-design, implementation and evaluation of new or modified models of care.
-Impacts and outcomes of the project will be evaluated in terms of quality of care, efficiency, service provider and consumer satisfaction, and process acceptability and sustainability.
+The Atlas and Gap Analysis informed stakeholder groups to prioritise communities across the region for engagement in Phase 2’s place-based health planning processes.
+Further consultation will be conducted with local stakeholders in the prioritised communities to co-select three to four communities for participation.
+Phase 2 will involve co-designing, implementing, and evaluating new or modified models of care with the selected communities.
+The project’s impacts and outcomes will be assessed in terms of quality of care, efficiency, service provider and consumer satisfaction, and the acceptability and sustainability of the processes.